 Fake news can originate from any number of sources and is shared across different platforms.
 One of the hallmarks of fake news is that the content looks as though it’s produced by reliable news outlets.
 Other forms of misinformation—such as deepfakes,3 biased reporting, and selectively quoting sources—add to the confusion, making it increasingly difficult for news consumers to determine what is true.

-Although fake news is not a new threat exists across a variety of media—including print, TV, radio, and online media4—much of the recent discourse around fake news involves social media platforms.5 Fake news stories are often spread through social media sites, despite efforts by many companies to identify and remove them.6
+Although fake news is not a new threat and exists across a variety of media—including print, TV, radio, and online media4—much of the recent discourse around fake news involves social media platforms.5 Fake news stories are often spread through social media sites, despite efforts by many companies to identify and remove them.6

 Some news consumers remain concerned about the quality of news they encounter on these sites.
 For instance, two-thirds of those surveyed across all ages who are news consumers say they don’t trust news on social media platforms, with those in older generations being even more wary of news on these sites.
 Yet, for some, this lack of trust doesn’t seem to affect their news consumption behavior: About a quarter of consumers say that reading or watching the news is one of the top activities they do on social media.
 Gen Zs and millennials are more likely than some older news consumers to identify some major social media sites as one of the top ways they prefer to stay updated on news and current events.
 At the same time, they’re less likely to express distrust in news on social media platforms.

 When asked specifically about fake news and the 2020 US presidential election, 43% of news consumers felt that social media companies did a good job managing misinformation.
 Still, despite wide-ranging efforts by many social media platforms to stall the spread of fake news on their sites, 44% of news consumers said these companies could have done more.